Results from RATSS

 This project studies the causes for obsessive-compulsive disorder (OCD).
 Read more on this project.

-Previous research indicates that ASC may present differently among males and females.
-Potential gender differences in autism are important to study in order to gain knowledge of the differing experiences among autistic people and to better tailor support.
-In RATSS we are currently investigating gender differences in eating problems and camouflaging among autistic females and males.
-More information will be available when these results are published.
+Previous research indicates that autism may present differently in males and females.
+Potential sex/gender differences in autism are important to study in order to gain knowledge of the differing experiences among autistic people and to better tailor support.
+In RATSS we are currently investigating sex/gender differences in eating problems and camouflaging among autistic females and males.

 Minor physical anomalies in neurodevelopmental disorders: a twin study